mohle/mittag-leffler/README.md

 # mittag-leffler
-Random number generation for the two-parameter Mittag-Leffler distirbution
+Random number generator for the two-parameter Mittag-Leffler distribution